spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 3. Set ingress rules, such as annotations, path, hosts, and any other rules.

-This allows you to access the Kubernetes Dashboard in hostname or IP format using the IP address that the Ingress Controller exposes.
+This allows you to access the Kubernetes Dashboard in hostname or IP format using the IP address that the ingress controller exposes.

 Typically you would point a DNS CNAME record to the ingress controller IP.
 Talk to your system administrator to learn more about which hostname to use.